 What impact did the project have on the records and collections it aimed to improve?

 Many of the items published on the website are rare and vulnerable due to a combination of heavy use, the fragility of the newsprint medium and the often inadequate storage conditions in which newspaper collections are held.
-Creating surrogates for these vulnerable resources and making them available online, with associated re-keyed titles, bylines and key words, should therefore maximise access whilst minimising the potential for physical damage.
+Creating surrogates for these vulnerable resources and making them available online, with associated re-keyed titles, by-lines and key words, should therefore maximise access while minimising the potential for physical damage.

 How did the project demonstrate good practice in relation to project planning, management and evaluation?AfL inherited the working relationship that the Greater London Archives Network had with the London local authority archive services, and the leadership role exercised by the London Archives Regional Council working with LMA on the A2A retrospective conversion programmes in London.
 Working with LMA, and leading on behalf of a wide range of record offices therefore had firmly established roots, though this was the first time they had done so outside the London area.
 Working with the British Library was also new.
 The project was supported by a volunteer project board and by additional capacity supplied by existing paid LMA staff.

-Originally AfL had intended to work with a wide number of library services drawing on newspaper resources, but in the event Newsplan London & SE was not able to serve as an active partner (and no longer existed), the British Library took on the whole of the newspaper role.
+Originally AfL had intended to work with a wide number of library services drawing on newspaper resources, but in the event Newsplan London & SE was not able to serve as an active partner (and no longer existed), and the British Library took on the whole of the newspaper role.

 AfL has no staff and is run as a voluntary organisation.
 LMA helped to develop and manage the project and used community and other contacts, as well as existing links with the 25 contributing partners, to help deliver it successfully.
-As a result of the project those involved in planning and helping to deliver it from LMA, the British Library and AfL felt that they had improved their skills and knowledge of partnership building and interpreting the collections.
+As a result of the project those involved in planning and helping to deliver it, from LMA, the British Library and AfL, felt that they had improved their skills and knowledge of partnership building and interpreting the collections.
 Specifically, LMA also felt they had developed their understanding of creating tailored learning resources, building partnerships with community groups, consultation with target audiences and managing events.
 AfL had, in addition, further developed their advocacy skills.